loosolab/UROPA/docs_rst/index.rst

 Welcome to the UROPA documentation!
 ===================================
 UROPA is a command line based tool intended for genomic region annotation.
-Different target features can be prioritized with multiple integrated queries based on a configuration file.
-Queries are sensitive for feature type, distance, strand specificity, feature attributes (e.g.
-“protein\_coding”) or the anchor position relative to the feature.
-UROPA can incorporate reference annotation files (GTF) from different sources, like Gencode, Ensembl, or RefSeq, as well as custom reference files produced by the user.

 **Advantages of UROPA**

--  Detect the most appropriate annotation according to flexible parameters that allow robustness and simple customization of
+-  Detect the most appropriate annotation of peaks, utilizing parameters such as

    -  feature type,
    -  feature anchor,